 However, if there is a motion or petition to modify permanent time sharing or parental responsibility, “a parent’s activation, deployment, or temporary assignment to military service and the resultant temporary disruption to the child may not be the sole factor in a court’s decision to grant a petition for or modification…” (Fla.
 Stat. §61.13002).
 Under Florida Statute §61.13002, “if a parent is activated, deployed, or temporarily assigned to military service on orders in excess of 90 days and the parent’s ability to comply with time sharing is materially affected as a result, the parent may designate a person or persons to exercise time sharing with the child on the parent’s behalf.
 The designation shall be limited to a family member, a stepparent, or a relative of the child by marriage.”
 (Fla.
 Stat. §61.13002).

-This designation of time sharing is only applicable if a temporary order was concluded upon by the court.
-As explained, there are limitations in who may be designated to take over the deployed parents time share with the child.
+This designation of time sharing is only applicable if a temporary order was concluded by the court.
+As explained, there are limitations on who may be designated to take over the deployed parents’ time share with the child.
 In some cases, this can get complicated and confusing.

 Case Example of Mistakes Made and Reversed in Overstreet v.
 Overstreet